G.D. Águias de Camarate: History in the Taça de Portugal

 In the first round GDAC went to Sintra to face the always complicated Sintrense team.
-GDAC won the game 3-2.
+GDAC won the game 3–2.
 In the second round received Pinhalnovense, 3-1 for GDAC and a stamp for the next round.
 On November 1 SC Lamego comes to Camarate to play in the third round of the cup, GDAC won 3-0 clear.
 The Camaras Eagles had never had a series of victories like this in the Portuguese Cup!
 The fourth round was also the last for GDAC.
 GDAC had a trip to Póvoa de Varzim to face the strong team of the Varzim that season went up to the 1st Division.
-On a muddy pitch in the middle of the winter, the game naturally fell to the poveiros despite the excellent replica of GDAC team, essentially in the first part of the match (1-0 at halftime).
+On a muddy pitch in the middle of the winter, the game lost to the poveiros (1–0 at halftime).
 In the second half Varzim took the match and won the match 4-0 and ended the best ever performance of GD Águias de Camarate in the Portuguese Cup.
-GDAC can recall what the Record newspaper wrote about this meeting in: Varzim-Á. Camarate, 4-0: poor work of the poveiros.